Transmission of salary statements at the end of the working relationship

 Electronic transmission of salary/pension statements

-As soon as the working relationship has ended, the employer must electronically transmit the salary/pension statements to the Luxembourg Inland Revenue (Administration des contributions directes - ACD).
+As soon as the working relationship has ended, the employer must electronically transmit the salary/pension statements to the ACD.

 The electronic submission of salary/pension statements under the normal tax regime can be made by an intermediary (proxy, fiduciary or other) acting on behalf of the employer.
 It must be carried out via the MyGuichet.lu platform:

-• either by filing a structured document in XML format of a maximum of 7 MB;
+- either by filing a structured document in XML format of a maximum file size of 7 MB;

-A validated LuxTrust product (private or pro) is required to identify the declarant for either type of transmission on MyGuichet.lu.
+A validated LuxTrust product (individual or professional) is required to identify the declarant for either type of transmission on MyGuichet.lu.

 The national identification numbers to indicate are:

-• the national identification numbers from the national directory of natural persons (13-digit identification number, without spaces);
+- the national identification numbers from the national directory of natural persons (13-digit identification number, without spaces); or

-• or the national identification numbers of legal person (11-digit identification number, without spaces).
+- the national identification numbers of legal persons (11-digit identification number, without spaces).

-The electronic statements must include all salaries paid during the assessment year.
-A separate statement must be made for each of the employee's country of residence.
+The electronic statements must include all salaries paid during the tax year.
+A separate statement must be made for each country of residence of the employee.

 Statements sent in paper format to the ACD will no longer be accepted.